 The artist paints the struggle between himself and his subject

-My interests lie in the territory between image and abstraction, and subject and meaning, in direct, un-ironic language.
+My interests lie in the territory between image and abstraction, and subject and meaning, in direct, non-ironic language.

-The paintings are a dis-representational, interior vision of the natural world, where the land/scape is occurring, not static; where it is familiar but not universal; where essences are present but unfixed.
+The paintings are a dis-representational, interior vision of the natural world, where the land/scape is occurring; where it is familiar but not universal; where essences are present but unfixed.

 Nature operates as a reflection of ourselves; us but not; a conscience that knows better.

-A lighter, more lyrical palette has been more recently imposed, to broaden the statement and expressive range.
+A lighter, more lyrical palette has been recently imposed, to broaden the statement and expressive range.

-Recognizing the current, fragile state of the environment, and our role in its condition, the painting is neither foreboding nor hopeful, but merely reflective of a given, permanent state of uncertainty.
+Recognizing the current, fragile state of the environment, and our role in its condition, these impressions are neither foreboding nor hopeful, but merely reflective of a given, permanent state of uncertainty.